truenas/documentation/content/_includes/SyncthingOverview.md

 All data is encrypted and synchronized directly between devices to ensure files are protected from unauthorized access.

 Syncthing is easy to use and configure.
-You can install on a wide range of operating systems, including Windows, macOS, linux, FreeBSD, iOS or Android.
+You can install on a wide range of operating systems, including Windows, MacOS, Linux, FreeBSD, iOS or Android.
-The Synchthing web UI provides users with easy management and configuration of the application software.
+The Syncthing web UI provides users with easy management and configuration of the application software.

 {{< expand "How does Syncthing work?" "v" >}}
 Syncthing does not have a central directory or cache to manage.